IreneTerrone/SIR/ReadME.md

     (*Trans\[T\].InPlaces\[k\].Card*).
 (2) ….
 -   **const int T**: index of the firing transition;
 -   **const double& time** : time.
--   Any **additional parameters** must be added at the end of these standards, in the same order as written within the call.
+-   Any **additional parameters** must be added at the end of these standards, in the same order as written within the call (in the example the double Infection_rate)

 Notice that the function name has to correspond to the function name passed inside the **Call**, in this case